opensafely-core/airlock/docs/reference/terms-and-definitions.md

 consolidation, where they can collaborate and determine the questions and feedback that may be required from the researcher, prior to deciding whether this request is now ready for release.

+At this stage, any Conflicted decision can be discussed and output checkers can update their votes.